How To Write Sloan’s Pre-Interview Essays

 First, here are the prompts for Sloan’s pre-interview essays:

-1. The mission of the MIT Sloan School of Management is to develop principled, innovative leaders who improve the world and generate ideas that advance management practice.
-We believe that a commitment to diversity, inclusion, equity, and well-being is a key component of both principled leadership and sound management practice.
-In 250 words or less, please describe a time when you contributed toward making a work environment or organization more welcoming, inclusive, and diverse.
+- The MIT Sloan School of Management has a mission.
+Sloan aims to develop principled, innovative leaders who improve the world and generate ideas advancing management practice.
+Diversity, inclusion, equity, and well-being matter deeply.
+They form a key component of principled leadership and sound management practice.
+Describe a time in 250 words or less.
+Explain when you contributed.
+Share how you made a work environment more welcoming, inclusive, and diverse.

-• Please select an existing data visualization and in 250 words or less explain why it matters to you.
-The data visualization should be uploaded as a PDF.
+- Please select an existing data visualization and in 250 words or less explain why it matters to you.
+The data visualization upload as a PDF.
 Examples may come from current events, a business analysis, or personal research (e.g. climate change, COVID maps, etc.).

-• In 250 words or less, please describe a recent data-driven decision you had to make, and include one slide presenting your analysis.
-The slide may include a data visualization example and should present data used in a professional context.
+- In 250 words or less, describe a recent data-driven decision.
+Include one slide presenting your analysis.
+The slide may contain a data visualization example and should present data used in a professional context.
 Your slide must be uploaded as a PDF.

 Advice for Writing Sloan’s Pre-Interview Essays

 With that guidance in mind, let’s get a little more granular.
-As the prompt denotes, the first essay should center around one discrete story.
-It can be an example from work, a current extracurricular or even a college organization in a pinch, although something more recent is ideal.
+As the prompt denotes, the first essay should It is a 300-word ‘cover letter center around one discrete story.
+It can come from work, a current extracurricular or even a college organization in a pinch, although something more recent is ideal.

 The second essay can be more intimidating for applicants, particularly those who don’t work in heavily quantitative environments.
 As the prompt indicates, you can either choose to use a data visualization you created for a work project and explain what it shows (in layman’s terms) or use a data visualization you found that shows something you care about.
-The key is that the data component of the analysis should be the driver of a decision (or change in course) or something that caused a change in your own viewpoint.
+The key is that the data component of the analysis should drive the decision (or change in course) or something that changed your own viewpoint.
 In other words, in contrast with the first essay, here the data should be the central character.
 In addition to explaining the data in an understandable way, tell the adcom why that data matters.

-For example, a past client showed data around regional covid vaccination rates that demonstrated how underrepresented minorities were less likely to be vaccinated due to limited supply/healthcare distrust while at the same time being at the highest risk of getting covid due to working high-contact jobs and lacking paid leave.
-She wanted to work in health care to address these types of equity issues, so the data was very relevant to her goals.
+For example, a past client showed data around regional covid vaccination rates that demonstrated how underrepresented minorities faced lower vaccination rates due to limited supply/healthcare distrust while at the same time being at the highest risk of getting covid due to working high-contact jobs and lacking paid leave.
+She wanted to work in health care to address these types of equity issues, so the data directly supported her goals.

-Another client who worked in investment management showed data that had been presented to her firm by a company seeking funding.
+Another client who worked in investment management showed data that a company presented to her firm seeking funding.
 At first blush, it showed robust growth trends that the company’s management said would continue.
 This candidate was skeptical because of some factors not shown in the data and convinced her company not to do the deal.
 She made the very valid point that when examining data, context is everything.

 We hope that gets your mind going as you sit down to write Sloan’s pre-interview essays!
 As you prepare for your interview, here are a few more articles you may find interesting: